 Symptoms vs. Root Cause

-When something goes wrong we typically witness the symptoms of the problem: the defects at the end of our production line or the failed machine.
-The cause of the problem is not always so obvious and far too often we jump to conclusions regarding what those causes are, typically grabbing at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.
+When something goes wrong, we typically see the symptoms of the problem: the defects at the end of our production line or the failed machine.
+The cause of the problem is not always so obvious, and far too often, we jump to conclusions regarding what those causes are.
+We typically grab at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.

-For instance a teenager may blame their oily skin for their spots and buy many lotions and creams to cure the oily skin, but why have they got oily skin?
-The root cause could be down to their environment, their diet, even their hormones or genetics.
-They are only tackling a symptom of the underlying problem so they will never truly cure the issue.
+For instance, a teenager may blame their oily skin for their spots and buy many lotions and creams to cure the oily skin, but why have they got oily skin?
+The root cause could be down to their environment, their diet, or even their hormones or genetics.
+They are only tackling a symptom of the underlying problem, so they will never truly cure the issue.

-Root cause analysis using the 5 Whys will help your drive continuous business improvement and even improvements in other areas of your life.
+Root cause analysis using the Five Whys will help your drive continuous business improvement and even improvements in other areas of your life.

 History of the 5 Whys

-The 5 Whys originated within the Toyota Production System and are an integral part of Lean Manufacturing, Kaizen and even Six Sigma.
-Taiichi Ohno saw the 5 Whys as a very important part of Toyota's overall philosophy.
+The Five Whys originated within the Toyota Production System and are an integral part of Lean Manufacturing, Kaizen, and even Six Sigma.
+Taiichi Ohno saw the Five Whys as a very important part of Toyota's overall philosophy.

-The process is simple.
-Just ask why 5 times in succession to get to the true root cause of the problem, as per the pictures below.
+The process is simple: Just ask why five times in succession to get to the true root cause of the problem, as per the pictures below.

-This is a very simple process, indeed, but more often than not we stop at the very first "why" and try to do something about the symptoms rather than getting to the true root causes.
-Putting repeated sticking plasters onto our processes we find ourselves having to deal with the same problems day after day and never make progress to actually solve our issues.
-This is why the 5 Whys are so important and should be a discipline that is instilled at all levels within the organization.
+This is a very simple process, indeed, but more often than not, we stop at the very first "why" and try to do something about the symptoms rather than getting to the true root causes.
+Putting repeated sticking plasters onto our processes, we find ourselves having to deal with the same problems day after day and never make progress to actually solving our issues.
+This is why the Five Whys are so important and should be a discipline that is instilled at all levels within the organization.

 Criticisms of 5 Whys

-But if there is more than one potential root cause to a problem, don't just solve the root cause that caused today's problem.
-How many times do you see something that could go wrong, ignore it because you are too busy, only to have it bite you a day or a week later!
+But if there is more than one potential root cause of a problem, don't just solve the root cause that caused today's problem.
+How many times do you see something that could go wrong and ignore it because you are too busy, only to have it bite you a day or a week later?

-It is the discipline of searching for the root cause instead of tackling the symptoms that is the strength of the 5 whys technique, it is not meant to be taken as a literal 5 step tool for individuals to use to get to the root cause every time.
+It is the discipline of searching for the root cause instead of tackling the symptoms that are the strength of the Five Whys technique; it is not meant to be taken as a literal five-step tool for individuals to use to get to the root cause every time.
 Use as many whys as you need to get to your root cause and if it means exploring more than one potential root cause, do so.

-In business, it is not enough to wait for a problem to occur and then tackle that problem. f you want to succeed then you have to have a planned process of continuous process improvement.
-Five whys is a very good tool and discipline to instill in your people but it must be used within a planned framework of improvement.
+In business, it is not enough to wait for a problem to occur and then tackle that problem.
+If you want to succeed, then you have to have a planned process of continuous process improvement.
+Five Whys is a very good tool and discipline to instill in your people, but it must be used within a planned framework of improvement.

-You should consider implementing any findings you derive from using 5 whys across other similar processes also. if lack of maintenance is causing problems on one machine, the chances are that it is causing problems elsewhere also.
+You should consider implementing any findings you derive from using Five Whys across other similar processes also.
+If a lack of maintenance is causing problems on one machine, the chances are that it is causing problems elsewhere also.
 If one department’s skills with customer communication are causing issues with delivery, what communication issues are causing problems in other departments?

 Improvement never ends if you want to succeed!

-In addition to 5 Whys root cause analysis there are a host of other quality tools that can help you with your continuous process improvement and help you to eliminate the true root causes of your problems;
+In addition to Five Whys root cause analysis, there are a host of other quality tools that can help you with your continuous process improvement and help you to eliminate the true root causes of your problems;

-Like many other quality tools the five whys is best used in conjunction with other techniques and as part of a planned process of improvement, not just in fire-fighting your daily problems.
-Used together, quality tools including the 5 whys are an effective way to improve your business and its competitiveness.
+Like many other quality tools, the Five Whys strategy is best used in conjunction with other techniques and as part of a planned process of improvement, not just in firefighting your daily problems.
+Used together, quality tools, including the Five Whys, are an effective way to improve your business and its competitiveness.